JacquesCarette/Drasil/CaseStudies/README.md

 **swpcm**
 - Solar water heating system incorporating PCM.
 Since swpcm (also called swhs) is an on-going project, the full version of the case study is hosted external to the Drasil repo, at: https://github.com/smiths/swhs .
 This example is based on the work of Marilyn Lightstone, Mechanical Engineering Department, McMaster University.

+**hghc_Example**
+  - The simplified fuel pin example.
+This is the basis of the *tiny* toy example

+**SolarHeatingWaterOnly**
+  - A simplified version of the SWHS project, with PCM removed.
+This is the basis of the *NoPCM* example

 **ssp**
   - Slope stability analysis program.
 This example is based on the work of Brandon Karchewski and Dieter Stolle, Civil Engineering Department, McMaster University.

 README.md
   - This file